 Yet most of the attention will be on Samsung, which on Monday evening is expected to announce a successor to its flagship Galaxy S4 smartphone.
 That's bad news for all the other phone makers trying to get noticed at the Mobile World Congress wireless show, which opened Monday in Barcelona, Spain.

 "It's increasingly difficult to get attention for your mobile device in a very crowded marketplace," said Dan Hays, U.S. wireless advisory leader at the consulting firm PwC.

-It's even more difficult when one of the competing devices comes from Samsung Electronics Co., which announced the new phone a day after it unveiled two new computerized wristwatches, the Gear 2 and Gear 2 Neo.
-Samsung also announced a fitness band on Monday.
+It's even more difficult when one of the competing devices comes from Samsung Electronics Co., which already announced two new computerized wristwatches on Sunday.
 Apple is the only company that might be able to overshadow Samsung, but it isn't attending or announcing anything at the show.

 More important than having well-made phones, however, "is that they are spending a significant amount on advertising," Entner said.

 Samsung spent nearly 4.6 trillion won ($4.3 billion) in advertising in the 12 months through September, about four times the $1.1 billion Apple spent in the same period, the latest for which figures were available.
 Although Samsung also makes TVs, refrigerators and other products, analysts believe much of the marketing is for newer products such as phones.

 In a November interview with The Associated Press, Motorola Mobility CEO Dennis Woodside said Samsung has shown "that marketing can really create a product and create a phenomenon.
 We're never going to have the money that they have to market our products."